haskus/haskus-manual/source/eadt/basics.rst

 However this approach is a bit unsatisfactory.
 For instance, we would like to write a ``showEADTList`` that also works on the heterogeneous ``mixedList`` above or on any future EADT provided its constructors implement the operation.
-To do that we can use type-classes as shown in :ref:`a following chapter
+To do that we can use type-classes as shown in following chapters.
+We can also perform :ref:`safe pattern-matching <eadt_safe_pattern_matching>` by using continuations.
-<eadt_generic>`.